cmcndola/provisioner/README.md

 After provisioning, you may want to:

 1. Run your Ansible playbooks for further configuration
-2. Deploy Docker containers for your applications
+2. Deploy your applications
-3. Configure a reverse proxy such as Traefik, Caddy, NGiИX, etc.
+3. Configure a reverse proxy such as Traefik, Caddy, NGINX, etc.

 ## Verifying Cloud-Init Installation